fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 }
 ```

-The values of the properties can be of any type, like integers, strings, arrays, objects...
+The values of the properties can be of any type, like numbers, strings, arrays, objects...

 The properties of an object are referenced by using the "dot" notation, or by using brackets: